bold-fusion/hickman-nest-jekyll-alembic-fork/index.md

 ## Super Pledge Drive

-If you dread selling wrapping paper, chocolate bars, etc., the SUPER PLEDGE is for *YOU*!!
-Turn in your donation now so we don't have to do these fundraisers.
+If you dread selling wrapping paper, chocolate bars, etc., the SUPER PLEDGE is for *YOU!!* Make your donation now so we don't have to do these fundraisers.

 Check the company match sheet under Fundraising to see if your company will match your pledge.

-(donations are accepted all year)
+(Donations are accepted all year.)

 ### Make a Donation